Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 1. Install:  pg and knex and add to package.json.
 You can do this in one step from the command line `npm install -S pg knex `

+1. Confirm with the pgAdmin client that you have a studentmanagement database.
+You can populate this database by importing the students.csv file form `/Libs/Part4-1`

-1. Instead of hard-coding values to the database, it is better to add a `config.json` file to the project.
+Instead of hard-coding values to the database, it is better to add a `config.json` file to the project.
 Add this to the root directory, with this content:
 	```
 	{
 		"port": 3000,